vacp2p/rfc/content/docs/rfcs/55/README.md

     ON_REQUEST = 3;
   }

-  // If the organization should be available only to ens users bool ens_only = 1;
+  // If the community should be available only to ens users bool ens_only = 1;
-  // If the organization is private bool private = 2;
+  // If the community is private bool private = 2;
   Access access = 3;
 }

-message OrganizationAdminSettings {
+message CommunityAdminSettings {
-  // If the Organization admin may pin messages bool pin_message_all_members_enabled = 1;
+  // If the Community admin may pin messages bool pin_message_all_members_enabled = 1;
 }

-message OrganizationChat {
+message CommunityChat {
-  // A map of members in the organization to their roles in a chat map<string,OrganizationMember> members = 1;
+  // A map of members in the community to their roles in a chat map<string,CommunityMember> members = 1;
-  // The permissions of the chat OrganizationPermissions permissions = 2;
+  // The permissions of the chat
+  CommunityPermissions permissions = 2;
   // The metadata of the chat
   ChatIdentity identity = 3;
   // The category of the chat
   string category_id = 4;
+  // The position of chat in the display int32 position = 5;
 }

-message OrganizationCategory {
+message CommunityCategory {
   // The category id
   string category_id = 1;
   // The name of the category
   string name = 2;
+  // The position of the category in the display int32 position = 3;
 }

-message OrganizationInvitation {
+message CommunityInvitation {
-  // Encrypted/unencrypted organization description
+  // Encrypted/unencrypted community description
-  bytes organization_description = 1;
+  bytes community_description = 1;
-  // The grant offered by the organization bytes grant = 2;
+  // The grant offered by the community bytes grant = 2;
   // The chat id requested to join string chat_id = 3;
-  // The public key of the organization bytes public_key = 4;
+  // The public key of the community bytes public_key = 4;
 }

-message OrganizationRequestToJoin {
+message CommunityRequestToJoin {
   // The Lamport timestamp of the request
   uint64 clock = 1;
   // The ENS name of the requester string ens_name = 2;
   // The chat id requested to join string chat_id = 3;
-  // The public key of the organization bytes organization_id = 4;
+  // The public key of the community bytes community_id = 4;
   // The display name of the requester string display_name = 5;
 }

-message OrganizationCancelRequestToJoin {
+message CommunityCancelRequestToJoin {
   // The Lamport timestamp of the request uint64 clock = 1;
   // The ENS name of the requester string ens_name = 2;
   // The chat id requested to join string chat_id = 3;
-  // The public key of the organization bytes organization_id = 4;
+  // The public key of the community bytes community_id = 4;
   // The display name of the requester string display_name = 5;
+  // Magnet uri for community history protocol string magnet_uri = 6;
 }

-message OrganizationRequestToJoinResponse {
+message CommunityRequestToJoinResponse {
   // The Lamport timestamp of the request uint64 clock = 1;
-  // The organization description OrganizationDescription organization = 2;
+  // The community description
+  CommunityDescription community = 2;
   // If the request was accepted bool accepted = 3;
-  // The grant offered by the organization bytes grant = 4;
+  // The grant offered by the community bytes grant = 4;
-  // The organization public key bytes organization_id = 5;
+  // The community public key
+  bytes community_id = 5;
 }

-message OrganizationRequestToLeave {
+message CommunityRequestToLeave {
   // The Lamport timestamp of the request uint64 clock = 1;
-  // The organization public key bytes organization_id = 2;
+  // The community public key
+  bytes community_id = 2;
 }

-message OrganizationDescription {
+message CommunityDescription {
   // The Lamport timestamp of the message uint64 clock = 1;
-  // A mapping of members in the organization to their roles map<string,OrganizationMember> members = 2;
+  // A mapping of members in the community to their roles map<string,CommunityMember> members = 2;
-  // The permissions of the Organization OrganizationPermissions permissions = 3;
+  // The permissions of the Community CommunityPermissions permissions = 3;
-  // The metadata of the Organization
+  // The metadata of the Community
   ChatIdentity identity = 5;
-  // A mapping of chats to their details map<string,OrganizationChat> chats = 6;
+  // A mapping of chats to their details map<string,CommunityChat> chats = 6;
   // A list of banned members
   repeated string ban_list = 7;
-  // A mapping of categories to their details map<string,OrganizationCategory> categories = 8;
+  // A mapping of categories to their details map<string,CommunityCategory> categories = 8;
-  // The admin settings of the Organization OrganizationAdminSettings admin_settings = 10;
+  // The admin settings of the Community CommunityAdminSettings admin_settings = 10;
-  // If the organization is encrypted bool encrypted = 13;
+  // If the community is encrypted bool encrypted = 13;
   // The list of tags
   repeated string tags = 14;
 }
 ```

-## Organization Management
+## Community Management

-The flows for Organization management are as described below.
+The flows for Community management are as described below.

-### Organization Creation Flow
+### Community Creation Flow

-1. The Organization owner generates a public/private key pair.
+1. The Community owner generates a public/private key pair.
-2. The Organization owner configures the Organization metadata, according to the wire format "OrganizationDescription".
+2. The Community owner configures the Community metadata, according to the wire format "CommunityDescription".
-3. The Organization owner publishes the Organization metadata on a content topic derived from the public key of the Organization.
+3. The Community owner publishes the Community metadata on a content topic derived from the public key of the Community.
-he Organization metadata SHOULD be encrypted with the public key of the Organization. <!-- TODO: Verify this-->
+he Community metadata SHOULD be encrypted with the public key of the Community. <!-- TODO: Verify this-->
-The Organization metadata MAY be sent during fixed intervals, to ensure that the Organization metadata is available to peers.
+The Community metadata MAY be sent during fixed intervals, to ensure that the Community metadata is available to peers.
-The Organization metadata SHOULD be sent every time the Organization metadata is updated.
+The Community metadata SHOULD be sent every time the Community metadata is updated.
-4. The Organization owner MAY advertise the Organization out of band, by sharing the public key of the Organization on other mediums of communication.
+4. The Community owner MAY advertise the Community out of band, by sharing the public key of the Community on other mediums of communication.

-### Organization Join Flow (peer requests to join an Organization)
+### Community Join Flow (peer requests to join a Community)

 1. A peer generates a public/private key pair.
-2. The peer requests to join an Organization by sending a "OrganizationRequestToJoin" message to the Organization.
+2. The peer requests to join a Community by sending a "CommunityRequestToJoin" message to the Community.
-At this point, the peer MAY send a "OrganizationCancelRequestToJoin" message to cancel the request.
+At this point, the peer MAY send a "CommunityCancelRequestToJoin" message to cancel the request.
-3. The Organization owner MAY accept or reject the request.
+3. The Community owner MAY accept or reject the request.
-4. If the request is accepted, the Organization owner sends a "OrganizationRequestToJoinResponse" message to the peer.
+4. If the request is accepted, the Community owner sends a "CommunityRequestToJoinResponse" message to the peer.
-5. The Organization owner then adds the member to the Organization metadata, and publishes the updated Organization metadata.
+5. The Community owner then adds the member to the Community metadata, and publishes the updated Community metadata.

-### Organization Join Flow (peer is invited to join an Organization)
+### Community Join Flow (peer is invited to join a Community)

-1. The peer is invited to join an Organization by the Organization owner, by sending a "OrganizationInvitation" message.
+1. The peer is invited to join a Community by the Community owner, by sending a "CommunityInvitation" message.
 2. A peer generates a public/private key pair.
-3. The peer decrypts the "OrganizationInvitation" message, and verifies the signature.
+3. The peer decrypts the "CommunityInvitation" message, and verifies the signature.
-4. The peer requests to join an Organization by sending a "OrganizationRequestToJoin" message to the Organization.
+4. The peer requests to join a Community by sending a "CommunityRequestToJoin" message to the Community.
-5. The Organization owner MAY accept or reject the request.
+5. The Community owner MAY accept or reject the request.
-6. If the request is accepted, the Organization owner sends a "OrganizationRequestToJoinResponse" message to the peer.
+6. If the request is accepted, the Community owner sends a "CommunityRequestToJoinResponse" message to the peer.
-7. The Organization owner then adds the member to the Organization metadata, and publishes the updated Organization metadata.
+7. The Community owner then adds the member to the Community metadata, and publishes the updated Community metadata.

-### Organization Leave Flow
+### Community Leave Flow

-1. A peer requests to leave an Organization by sending a "OrganizationRequestToLeave" message to the Organization.
+1. A peer requests to leave a Community by sending a "CommunityRequestToLeave" message to the Community.
-2. The Organization owner MAY accept or reject the request.
+2. The Community owner MAY accept or reject the request.
-3. If the request is accepted, the Organization owner removes the member from the Organization metadata, and publishes the updated Organization metadata.
+3. If the request is accepted, the Community owner removes the member from the Community metadata, and publishes the updated Community metadata.

-### Organization Ban Flow
+### Community Ban Flow

-1. The Organization owner adds a member to the ban list, revokes their grants, and publishes the updated Organization metadata.
+1. The Community owner adds a member to the ban list, revokes their grants, and publishes the updated Community metadata.

 ## Security Considerations

-1. The Organization owner is a single point of failure.
-If the Organization owner is compromised, the Organization is compromised.
+1. The Community owner is a single point of failure.
+If the Community owner is compromised, the Community is compromised.

 2. Follows the same security considerations as the [53/WAKU2-X3DH](https://rfc.vac.dev/spec/53/) protocol.

 ## Future work

-1. To scale and optimize the Organization management, the Organization metadata should be stored on a decentralized storage system, and only the references to the Organization metadata should be broadcasted.
-The following document describes this method in more detail - [Optimizing the `OrganizationDescription` dissemination](https://hackmd.io/rD1OfIbJQieDe3GQdyCRTw)
+1. To scale and optimize the Community management, the Community metadata should be stored on a decentralized storage system, and only the references to the Community metadata should be broadcasted.
+The following document describes this method in more detail - [Optimizing the `CommunityDescription` dissemination](https://hackmd.io/rD1OfIbJQieDe3GQdyCRTw)

 ## References